Content marketing is about attracting the customers not by ads and direct sales, but by providing relevant and insightful content.

 Measuring the content might seem a bit confusing from the start, since it’s hard to understand which criteria and metrics you should measure: outcome, the traffic it brings, user engagement, views, etc.

-The good news is, there are tons of effective automation tools you can use.
+The good news is, there are tons of effective marketing automation tools you can use.

 - Google Analytics is an amazing tool, since it will provide you detailed reports on your ranking and user engagement, state the exact time users spend on your content, the geographical locations of the traffic stream, etc. At the same time, it will grade your performance growth by comparing current records to older ones.